Chibale, Zambia: introduction

 The area

 Chibale is hilly and crisscrossed with small perennial streams.
-The soil is fertile and a sufficient crop yield can be achieved with average rainfall.
-About 24,000 people live in Chibale, compared with 12,000 in the 1980s.
+The soil is fertile, and a sufficient crop yield can be achieved with average rainfall.
+Approximately 24,000 people live in Chibale, an increase from 12,000 in the 1980s.

-Only three settlements, Chibale village, Nchimishi and Mukopa, were comparatively large in the 1980s, with primary schools, small shops, and maize and fertiliser storage facilities.
-Nowadays, they are much larger.
-Chibale village is the service centre of the area with a chiefly court, a local court, a rural health centre, a secondary school, a social worker, agricultural advisors and the like.
+In the 1980s, only three settlements -Chibale village, Nchimishi, and Mukopa- were comparatively large in the 1980s, each possessing a primary school, a small shop, and facilities for storing maize and fertiliser.
+Today, these settlements are considerably larger.
+Chibale village serves as the area’s service centre with a chiefly court, a local court, a rural health centre, a secondary school, a social worker, agricultural advisors, and similar amenities.

 Maps of Serenje District and Chibale